trilogy-group/contently-weather-app/README.md

 # Technical Assessment - Javascript and React

+## Implementation Summary

+There have been no major changes to the application set up.
+To setup the application run 'npm install' and then 'npm start'.
+During the project I left comments to explain some of the decisions that I felt reflected the way that project was completed.
+To search for a location, enter a valid zip code and hit enter.
+In order to share a weather report just copy the URL after you have searched for a zip code.
+To switch between fahrenheit and celcius click the links the 'F' and 'C' buttons at the top.

+All of the user stories have been completed however there are definitely many ways to expand funcionality.
+One of the most important features I feel would be important is a fuzzy search for the weather location.
+Currently the search feature allows you to search through zip code.
+It would be a better user experience if users could find the weather with an ambiguous city name, a zipcode and coordinates.
+In order to implement this feature, I would create a module for the CitySearch component that determines which API query method necessary given their input.
+This would also require a Rails API to fuzzysearch their query and return the proper city token.

+In full disclosure, this is my first time using the React library.
+My traditional stack is Rails and Vue.
+There are definitely some conceptual differences between the two which some getting used to.
+This being said, it was a pleasure learning a new library and I look forward to continuing to using React.
+Thank you for taking the time to look over codebase.

 ## Summary

 The purpose of this short assessment is to gain some initial insight in to your